 For life insurance, disability coverage, identity theft plans, and Health Savings Accounts, changes can be made at any time.
 Increases in life insurance or disability coverage require evidence of insurability and are subject to approval by the insurance companies.

-- Call or e-mail HR if you have a question about whether you can make a change.
+- Call or e-mail HR with questions about whether a change can be made.

 To make a permitted change:

-- attach any required documentation of your qualifying change in status.
+- Attach any required documentation of a qualifying change in status.

 Health and Supplemental Insurance

 2016-2017 Benefits Presentation